 Mike is to be found at Whitehall on Monday, Tuesday and Thursday evenings from 6.15pm.
 He is happy to welcome hurdlers of all ages, genders and levels of experience.
 Get in touch to find out more, or come along to the track and ask for Mike.

-Chris is responsible for guiding a broad spectrum of club runners to achieve their potential in endurance & middle-distance running.
-He conducts sessions at Whitehall on Tuesdays (endurance 6.15pm warm up & middle distance 7.10pm warm up), Thursdays (6.15 warm up) & Friday evenings (6.00pm at Whitehall and at WISE on Wednesdays (6.15pm), the last two with Nick Crewe.
-Currently Chris conducts two sessions at Whitehall on Saturday morning, endurance 9.40am warm up & middle-distance 10.10am warm up.
-Chris also manages several club teams, including the Gwent Cross Country League and National Athletic League.
+Chris is responsible for guiding a broad spectrum of club runners to achieve their potential in endurance and middle-distance running.
+He conducts sessions at Whitehall on Tuesdays (endurance 6.15pm warm up and middle distance 7.10pm warm up), Thursdays (7.10 warm up) and Friday evenings (6.00pm at Whitehall and at WISE on Wednesdays (6.15pm), the last two with Nick Crewe.
+Chris also manages several club teams, including the Gwent Cross Country League.

-Nick enjoys running mostly middle distances, following an England Athletics leadership in running fitness course, he started up a local group and shortly afterwards became a qualified coach.
+Nick enjoys running mostly middle distances, following an England Athletics leadership in running fitness course, he started up a local group and shortly afterwards became a qualified coach and personal trainer.
 He believes that jogging/running is for everyone and wants all our sessions to be fun, inclusive and structured so that we can learn new skills and techniques together to improve to be the best we can.
 If that's to meet a specific goal you have in mind or just to enjoy the experience that's fine.
-It is rewarding to see people achieve their goals which is rewarding and its great to see the group supporting one another.
+It is rewarding to see people achieve their goals and its great to see the group supporting one another.

 Dave is a UKA qualified coach and is keen to work with both junior and senior middle and long distance runners.